 Community responsibility for and ownership of schools are crucial for creating a positive learning environment that respects students' civil and educational rights.
 For Native Americans to have a stronger impact on the education of their children, tribal communities must be provided adequate funding.
-Vet, funding for DOEd's Native American programs has frequently hindered tribal and DOEd efforts to create effective educational environments supportive of Native American students.
+He to the tribal tribal communities must be provided adequate funding.
+Native American programs has frequently hindered tribal and DOEd efforts to create effective educational environments supportive of Native American students.
 The proposed 2004 budget, for example, does not provide the necessary funding to meet the requirements of the No Child Left Behind Act of 2001 throughout the United States, but especially in Indian Country.
 Native Americans have frequently faced similar funding shortfalls for the education of their children.
 Inadequately funding Native American education programs will diminish, if not undo, the progress that has been made.